Karenvn/merian-busco-painter/README.md

 plotting code makes it easier to:

 - control font selection and fallback behaviour more cleanly
-- place Merian labels more consistently
+- place Merian labels for each chromosome
 - tune figure sizing and spacing for genome note outputs
 - write PNG and SVG outputs directly from the same code path
-- customise palette choices while keeping the style reproducible
+- customise palette choices while keeping the style reproducible.

 The underlying BUSCO-to-Merian interpretation is the same, but the plotting layer is easier to maintain and better suited to publication-style figure